 Across the European Union as a whole, the ECR finished third in last month’s elections, winning 12.2% of the vote, which translated into 84 seats, up 4 percentage points and 22 seats on 2019.

 However, since the elections, a new force on the right and far right has emerged, with Orbán’s Fidesz launching the Patriots for Europe initiative alongside ANO – the party of former Czech Prime Minister Andrej Babiš – and Austria’s Freedom Party (FPÖ).
-Portugal’s Chega also later joined
+Portugal’s Chega also later joined.

 Those four parties together have 26 MEPs.
 To be recognised in the EP, a group is required to have at least 23 MEPs who must come from at least one quarter of member states (currently meaning seven).
 Patriots for Europe meets the first threshold but not yet the second.

 PiS had been seen as a potential candidate to join the group, given its longstanding close relations with Fidesz.
-However, those ties have been frayed since 2022 due to the parties’ strongly different positions on Russia and its war in Ukraine.
+However, those ties have been frayed since 2022 due to the parties’ strongly differing positions on Russia and its war in Ukraine.

 Sorry to interrupt your reading.
 The article continues below.